petl-developers/petl/docs/intro.rst

     >>> table5 = etl.addfield(table4, 'quux', lambda row: row.bar * row.baz)

-...no actual transformation work will be done until data are requested from `table5` or any of the other tables returned by the intermediate steps.
+...no actual transformation work will be done until data are requested from `table5` (or any of the other tables returned by the intermediate steps).

 So in effect, a 5 step pipeline has been set up, and rows will pass through the pipeline on demand, as they are pulled from the end of the pipeline via